 The appraisers have considered all the presented sales and have made adjustments for various differentials.
-The adjusted sales indicate a range from \$61,900 to \$137,900, with an average of \$96,900 per unit.
+The adjusted sales indicate a range from \$42,400 to \$93,700, with an average of \$63,400 per unit.
 At the upper end of the range is Sale 4.
 It was acquired with intent to demolish the existing house and subdivide the parcel into two units.
 It is also one of the most recent transfers.
 At the lower end of the range is Sale 2.
 It was acquired with intent to develop six clustered building sites.
 However, it was ultimately subdivided with four sites.
-Discounting these two indicators and the average is \$94,800 per unit.
+Discounting these two indicators and the average is \$60,300 per unit.
 Sales 1, 2 and 3 were each acquired for division to four buildable units of which we acknowledge that site development into the parcels for infrastructure is necessary.
-They average \$77,800 per unit.
+Together, the three sales average \$54,500 per unit.
 Sale 4 entails subdividing of what had been a 'double' lot, with both units having independent road frontage.
 Thus, with independent road frontage and side-by-side configuration, costs are limited.
 Sale 5 is a larger lot, yet acquired for a single homesite.
 Sales 3 and 4 are the most recent transfers, and together are at the upper end of the range.
-Sale 3 required the least amount of gross adjustment.
+Sales 1 and 3 required the least amount of adjustment.